decant09/bokeh/README.md

     <img src="static/images/readme/screenshots/403_page.png">
     </details>
 - I want to have autonomy over comments I have made and be able to delete them if I desire.
-  - Like with a post, a delete icon appears beside a comment only if the user who is logged in posted that comment.
+  - As with a post, a delete icon appears beside a comment only if the user who is logged in posted that comment.
   - It will not appear to users who are logged in and have not posted the comment or to users who are not logged in.
 - I want a page to be displayed if I click the delete icon warning me that I am about to delete content before I proceed.
   - Clicking on the delete icon takes the user to a page to confirm that they would like to delete the comment.
-  - If they would not like to there is a button to return to the pst detail page.
+  - If they decide not to there is a button to return to the post detail page.
   - There is a button to confirm deletion.
-- I want success messages to appear when I have created, updated ot deleted content.
+- I want success messages to appear when I have created, updated or deleted content.
   - Disappearing success messages appear when all of these actions have been completed successfully.
 - I want the comments to need prior approval from the admin before appearing on the website.
-  - Once a comment has been posted a success message appears lettng the user know that the comment is awaiting approveal from the admin team.
+  - Once a comment has been posted a success message appears letting the user know that the comment is awaiting approveal from the admin.
 - I want to be able to delete my profile (future implementation).
   - Unfortunately, I was not able to implement this feature in the given timeframe.
-- I want to be able to create posts with a category attached so that I can see all posts in a given category in one location. (future implementation)
+- I want to be able to create posts with a category attached so that I can see all posts in a given category in one location (future implementation).
   - Unfortunately, I was not able to implement this feature in the given timeframe.
-- I want to be able to add a post to my favourites so that I can view all my favourite posts in one location (future implementation)
+- I want to be able to add a post to my favourites so that I can view all my favourite posts in one location (future implementation).
   - Unfortunately, I was not able to implement this feature in the given timeframe.

 [Back to top](#contents)